veroglez/frontend-test/README.md

-# Minube - Frontend Test
+# Minube Travel App

 ## Before you begin
-### Purpose of the test
-The purpose of the test is to evaluate a candidate’s technical abilities.

-### Criteria
-The evaluation will take into account the following criteria:
-- Cleanliness of code
-- Problem-solving ability
-- Re-use of code
-- Attention to detail
-- Level of completion
-- Simplicity of the solution
-- Tests

-## How the test works
-Fork this repository and start working on your solution trying to commit as much as possible (every small step you fix ideally), to check your progress.
-Please make a first commit changing something on README.md as time stamp.

-You can start when you can but take into account that the test has been designed to be done in less than 4 hours by a senior developer.
-Once the 4 hours have finished, push your solution and send an email with the URL of your repository to jobs@minube.com with the subject ``[JOB][Frontend] John Doe`` if you name is John Doe :P

-Projects can be submitted before the 4 hour limit if they are completed.
-If a project is not completed during the 4 hours available, the candidate should submit all code completed during the test.
-Once the test is complete, the candidate is free to complete the project and submit it again with no time restrictions.

 ## Requisites
-- The candidate should use his/her own development/testing platform.
-- It should be functional and equal across all modern browsers.
-- Candidates should submit instructions for executing the code (these can be submitted after the test period is over)
-- Candidates must use a CSS preprocessor
+- It uses a CSS preprocessor
-- Candidates must use a templating system
+- It has a templating system
-- The solution should be SEO-friendly
+- It should be SEO-friendly
-- The candidate should adapt the design so that it’s responsive between 320px and 768px (it’s not necessary to appear correctly in desktop).
+- The design is responsive between 320px and 768px (it’s not necessary to appear correctly in desktop).
-- Take into account that our stack is mainly PHP
+- Take into account a stack for PHP

-## The test
+## Description
 At the International Train Lovers Association, we want to create a website that allows us to save the train stations we visit.
 The association's members haver compiled 1098 train stations around the world, and a software developer friend has created a small interface that allows us to search stations and indicate the ones we've visited with a heart symbol.

 Given the sheer amount of stations, they are grouped by cities so that it they are easier to search.
 And, if you only want to focus on one country, you also have the option to view cities by country.